wendelzin/wendelzin/README.md

-🤙🏾 Hi, I’m @wendelzin
+🤙🏾 Hi, I’m Wendel
 👀 I’m a designer interested in humanities, technology, coffee and digital culture.
-🧠 I’m currently learning (and experimenting) basic front-end, focusing in js.
+🧠 I’m currently learning (and experimenting) basic front-end, focusing in p5js.
 🔭 I’m looking to collaborate with diverse people in cool projects.
-💬 Let's talk → @wendelzin / wendelzin.com
+💬 Let's talk → @wwwndl / wwwendel.com